Tell Morrison: Raise Newstart now!

 In a country as wealthy as ours, poverty should not be a partisan issue.
 We have the means to raise Newstart, what we lack is the political will.

 SIGN THE PETITION: IT’S TIME TO RAISE NEWSTART!

 To Prime Minister Scott Morrison:

 People locked out of paid work should never struggle to put food on the table, or be forced to live in poverty.

-We demand you raise Newstart and build a social safety net we can be proud of.
+We demand you unconditionally raise the rate of Newstart, and build a social safety net we can be proud of.